 Assets owned by someone else or through a company, will not be accepted towards an individual's equity.
 If an asset or liability is held jointly, only the individual's percentage share of the asset or liability will be used in calculating equity.
 All supporting documentation provided to Tarion must show proof of ownership.
+Tarion reserves the right to make adjustments to assessed equity based on various factors deemed relevant in professional practice (i.e. liquidity factors, market factors, etc.).

 Builders who are registered as corporations must provide externally prepared financial statements at each renewal for the most recent fiscal year-end.
 Tarion may require builders to provide reviewed financial statements.
 For companies that are indemnitors or guarantors, externally prepared financial statements with review engagement may be required.
 New corporate indemnitors or guarantors must meet certain requirements and be approved by Tarion (please contact us for details) prior to acceptance.
-In certain circumstances Tarion may also require audited financial statements.
+In certain circumstances, Tarion may also require audited financial statements.